October 28th, 2024

 Second.
 I link my case and my client with the bias.
 “Mr. Jones, Brad Barnes and I agree with you.
 A frivolous lawsuit clogs up the court and delays recovery for a legitimately injured person.”

-Third, I then agree with the juror or jurors to suspend the bias during the life of our trial.”Mr. Jones do you agree there are proper lawsuits with legitimately injured people?”
+Third, I then agree with the jurors to suspend the bias during the life of our trial.”Mr. Jones do you agree there are proper lawsuits with legitimately injured people?”
 “Can you agree if we demonstrate Brad Barnes has a proper lawsuit with a legitimate injury to provide justice as a juror in the form of fair compensation?”

 Closing and Frame of Reference.
 During closing argument I return to the mutual promises.
 In jury selection I promised to demonstrate a proper lawsuit and a legitimately injured person.
-Remember we discussed that there are proper lawsuits that deserve compensation.
+Remember we discussed there are proper lawsuits that deserve compensation.
 I remind the jury they agreed to provide justice in the form of reasonable compensation for a proper lawsuit.
 Here we have a proper lawsuit and you now have the job to recognize it and distinguish it from a bad lawsuit by providing fair compensation.

 Post Footer automatically generated by Add Post Footer Plugin for wordpress.